mshen2/mshen2.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a second-year Ph.D. student at Arizona State University, advised by [Prof. Chitta Baral](https://www.markdownguide.org) in the [Cognition and Intelligence Lab](https://cogintlab-asu. github.io/). \
-I have broad interests in natural language processing with a focus on unsupervised learning, commonsense reasoning, question answering, and information extraction.
+I am currently a fourth-year Ph.D. student at Arizona State University, advised by [Prof. Chitta Baral](https://www.markdownguide.org) in the [Cognition and Intelligence Lab](https://cogintlab-asu.github.io/).
+I have broad interests in natural language processing.
+My focus is developig zero-shot learning methods for various NLP tasks, including summarization, commonsense reasoning, question answering, and text classification.
+Recently, I am working on learning from instructions with LLMs.

 Education